 (individual manuscripts & reports)

-Stefan Hildebrandt, Managing Editor of the physica status solidi journals since 2000, has been with the Editorial Office at Wiley-VCH since 1999.
+Stefan Hildebrandt has been Managing Editor of the physica status solidi journals from 2000–2012 and their Editor-in-Chief since 2013.
+Moreover, he is Editor-in-Chief of Annalen der Physik since 2014.
+He has been with the Editorial Office at Wiley-VCH in Berlin since 1999.
 Previously he studied and worked at the Universities of Halle (Germany) (Ph.D., 1988), Moscow and Cork (Ireland).
-He is a solid state physicist with the main background in semiconductor and surface physics.
+He is a solid state physicist with main background in semiconductor and surface physics.
+His main tasks include the organization of peer-review and special issues as well as article acquisition for the journals.

 |Heike Höpcke (Technical Editor)|

 Julia´s responsibilities include the administration of our online submission and refereeing system for conferences and special projects (ScholarOne Manuscripts).
 She provides technical support for the Guest Editors and also assists the editorial staff in handling the proceedings.
-Moreover, she supports the editorial staff as well as the authors and referees of regular submissions to physica status solidi, where her tasks include the screening of newly uploaded, incoming manuscripts, support in case of problems with the regular online submission system (manuscriptXpress/OSM), response to author queries and correspondence with referees.
+Moreover, she supports the editorial staff as well as authors and referees of regular submissions to physica status solidi, where her tasks include the screening of newly uploaded, incoming manuscripts, support in case of problems with the regular online submission system (Editorial Manager), response to author queries and correspondence with referees.
 She is also responsible for the observance of deadlines and for reminding authors and referees accordingly.
+Julia joined the team in 2005.